DiegoLibonati/Birthday-React/README.md

 ## Testing

-1. Join to the correct path of the clone and join to: `bookstore-app`
+1. Join to the correct path of the clone
 2. Execute: `yarn install`
 3. Execute: `yarn test`